derailed-dash/demo-lz-docs/content/epam-lz/onboarding/cost-management.md

 Google offer a [pricing calculator](https://cloud.google.com/products/calculator/) that can be used to **estimate costs** for a wide variety of products.

-It is advised that any prospective ECP tenant works with a cloud architect and the Cloud Platform Team, when performing estimates.
+It is advised that any prospective LZiiB tenant works with a cloud architect and the Cloud Platform Team, when performing estimates.

 ### Cost Control